-Even if you use images that are too cool but confuses your site visitors where to go and what to click on, and how to get on the next web page, your conversions will still suffer.
+Even if you use images that are too cool but confuse your site visitors about where to go what to click on, and how to get on the next web page, your conversions will still suffer.

 7. Too many popup ads

 A lot of users know that you want to earn from your site.
 But if you suffocate them with too many ads and pop-ups, you will come across as cheap ‒ worse, inconsiderate.

 So here are the things that you should be careful of:

 - Don’t place screaming ads on the top of your pages: Remember that most people come to your site to look for a solution.
 Therefore, an ad is probably something that they don’t want to see when visiting your site.

 - Keep away from intrusive pop-ups: This is one of the sure-fire ways that people will leave your site because they can’t view what they came in for in the first place.
 It’s also bad for your SEO.

 - Stay away from ads that take up space more than your content: This decreases your credibility.
 It’s like going to a store, and half of it is filled with screens that display ads.
 Always prioritize your store over pop-ups and ads.

 8. Bad customer service